Medicare Advantage vs. Medicare Supplement Insurance Plans

 Enroll in Medicare

 Most Americans qualify for Medicare at age 65.
-Individuals younger than age 65 who have received certain disability benefits for at least two years, or have end-stage renal disease or Lou Gehrig’s disease, may also be eligible.
+Individuals younger than age 65 who have received certain disability benefits for at least two years or have end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease), may also be eligible.
 You can confirm your eligibility using the Medicare online eligibility tool.

 Medicare enrollment is handled by Social Security: